Multiple off-camera flash – gelling your flash for effect

 Photographing Bethany in the foyer of the night-club where we did these photo sessions, I saw this curved wall lined with small mirror tiles.
 Just like one giant curved disco glitter ball.
 All kinds of awesome.
 But it needed light.
 This club, outside of hours, was dark!

-In this first pull-back shot above, you can see the main light on the left – the Lastolite EZYBOX 24″×24″ softbox (vendor).
+In this first pull-back shot above, you can see the main light on the left – the Lastolite EZYBOX 24″×24″ softbox (affiliate).
 In the middle you can see the blue hot-spot on the mirrored wall as the other flash lit it up.

 This pull-back shot, shows Bethany in relation to the flash providing the background light.
 The area was too small to do a complete pull-back shot, getting everything in a single frame.
 This background speedlight had a black foamie thing to flag / block any direct light from hitting Bethany.